GreyMatteOr/gdate/README.md

 # GDATE, Mate!

-`GDate` (pronounced g'date, if you like) is a light-weight extension to the native Date object.
-Date has a surprising amount of functionality built in, but equally surprising is the functionality it's lacking. (seriously, checkout the code I wrote.... it's nothing mind-blowing, and feels so intuitive).
-The biggest barriers to using javascripts `Date` are un-intuitive time measurement and easy date-math (like getting a date 5 days from now or checking if a time falls in a certain range).
+`GDate` (pronounced g'date, if you like) is a light-weight extension to the native `Date` object.  `Date` has a surprising amount of functionality built in, but equally surprising is the functionality it's lacking. (seriously, checkout the code I wrote.... it's nothing mind-blowing, and feels so intuitive).
+The biggest barriers to using JavaScript's `Date` are un-intuitive time measurement and a lack of easy date-math functionality (like getting a date 5 days from now or checking if a time falls in a certain range).

-Gdate makes these much easier by adding some nice layers of abstraction and syntactic sugar, so now you don't need to know how many milliseconds are in a week to get a date 7 days from now!
+GDate makes these much easier by adding some nice layers of abstraction and syntactic sugar, so now you don't need to know how many milliseconds are in a week to get a date 7 days from now!

 `GDate` was written as an extension to it that you can import into whatever project you like as easily as possible.
 It is tested (see the linked github), and open-source? still in development?
 If anyone would like easy open-source credits to put on a resumé, or have some ideas how to make the package more valuable or useful feel welcome to add an issue!